If carcinization happens when languages evolve to be more like Rust, then what do you call it when Rust evolves to be more like Java? Caffeination?

 .
 QED.

-This proof is relatively handwavy, but it should be possible for an astute reader to fill in the details.
-I will
+This proof is relatively handwavy, but it should be possible for an

-leave it to such astute readers to prove the complementary proof to this; namely, that dfs
+readers to prove the complementary proof to this; namely, that dfs

-never erroneously mark an allocation as accessible.
+will never erroneously mark an allocation as accessible.

 I also think that it’s really cool that the entire mechanism of the correctness of this approach is totally supported by Rust’s borrow checking semantics.
 It makes the whole thing feel like it fits right in.